 A lack of network redundancy has been a key challenge for the region, especially in Effingham County where much of the recent warehouse development has occurred.
 As additional emerging freight centers are developed, they will likely experience the same challenge as they are being constructed further away from the region's core and its dense network of roads.
-The region should work to proactively increase network redundancy in emerging freight centers (see Figure 3.7).
+The region should work to proactively increase network redundancy in emerging freight centers (see Figure 3.5).
 Opportunities for increasing redundancy have already been identified via new connections and upgraded roadways for the North Effingham County (i.e., Blue Jay Road Extension) and I-16 West (i.e., upgrades to Old River Rd., SR 119, and John Carter Rd) freight clusters.
-Opportunities should also be identified for the emerging Rockingham Farms freight cluster (i.e., east-west connector between Veterans Pkwy. and US 17) and the Belfast-Keller Road freight cluster (i.e., north-south connector between Belfast-Keller Rd. and US 17).
+Opportunities should also be identified for the emerging Belfast-Keller Road freight cluster

+(i.e., north-south connector between Belfast-Keller Rd. and US 17).
+Though the Rockingham Farms area is also an emerging freight cluster, there are few opportunities in that area for increasing network redundancy without significant environmental and community impacts.
+Therefore, the region should focus on monitoring performance and implementing operational improvements to existing corridors in that area when needed.
 Importantly, avoiding and mitigating impacts to wetlands is critical for the successful implementation of this recommendation.
-Additionally, it is also important to proactively bank land for potential new corridors as residential, commercial, and industrial development is prevalent throughout the region.
+Additionally, it is also important to proactively reserve right-of-way for potential new corridors as residential, commercial, and industrial development is prevalent throughout the region.